PROJECTS & COMMITTEES

 The DIA is always looking for volunteers to serve on on our committees.
 These committees tackle many projects in the DIA.
 You can volunteer to help out on specific committee projects or join a committee and be in on the decision-making about direction and future.

 Members: Marion Mills, Alex Park, Robert Raburn, Tom Rose, Victoria Wake

 Purpose: To organize with the community to initiate and maintain beautification projects in the Dimond District, creating an environment that is pleasant and inviting for the community to walk, shop, eat, and socialize with neighbors, family, and friends.

-Current Projects: In fall 2016, we completed a survey of all trees in the commercial district and then walked the area with a city arboricultural inspector.
+Current Projects: In the fall of 2016, we completed a survey of all trees in the commercial district and then walked the area with a city arboricultural inspector.
 Work orders are now into the Tree Services Division for pruning many trees and removing several that are either dead, ailing, or unsuitable for their location.
 At the same time, we’re working with the Sierra Club to plant more trees where feasible and also with an arborist-contractor to mulch all tree wells.
 Our first new tree was planted in April 2017 near Safeway!

 Other projects include maintaining the Champion Transit Plaza shelter, kiosk, and landscape, under a 2013 agreement with the city, and participating in the Keep Oakland Beautiful effort to plant daffodil bulbs in public areas.